Italian yields rise as EU finance ministers meet again on rescue package

 Italian two-year government bond yields rose to a three-week high on Thursday as investors waited to see whether European finance ministers would be able to agree on an economic rescue package.
-Yields across the core euro zone bond markets were falling by 1 to 3 basis points.
+Yields across core eurozone bond markets were down by 1 to 3 basis points.

 The spread of the novel coronavirus has shut down most European economies, prompting officials to look for creative ways to revive growth, including issuing commonly shared debt known as "coronabonds".
 But EU ministers on Wednesday failed to agree on a rescue package to help economies recover from the impact of the coronavirus outbreak because of a feud between Italy and the Netherlands.